Symbols, renderers, and styles

-Some layers that don’t support symbols and renderers, such as ArcGIS vector tiled layers and WMS, offer styles as a way to control the display of the features they contain.
-These layers use a default style and also provide the option to apply other available styles.
+Some layers that do not support symbols and renderers, such as ArcGIS vector tile layers and WMS, offer styles as a method of controlling how you display the features they contain.
+These layers use a default style and provide the option to apply other available styles.

 An ArcGIS vector tile layer consumes vector tiles and an associated style for drawing them.
 Because the style is separate from the underlying data, you can customize the style of an existing basemap layer.
 There are layers with many styles available through ArcGIS Online.
 See Creative Vector Tile Layers and Web Maps for some examples.

 You can create your own style with the ArcGIS Vector Tile Style Editor.
 Your customized vector layers can then be saved to and read from ArcGIS Online.